 With an internal stye, pain and other symptoms are usually more severe than with an external stye.
 Pain, redness, and swelling tend to occur underneath the eyelid.
 Occasionally, inflammation is severe and may be accompanied by fever or chills.

 A doctor bases the diagnosis on examination findings.

 Most chalazions disappear without treatment within 2 to 8 weeks.
 If hot compresses are applied several times a day (for example, for 5 to 10 minutes 2 to 3 times a day), chalazions may disappear sooner.
 If chalazions remain after this time or if they cause vision changes, a doctor can drain them or inject a corticosteroid into them.
 Because chalazions are not caused by an infection, antibiotics are usually not effective.

-Although antibiotics are sometimes used to treat styes, they usually do not help much.
+Although antibiotics are sometimes used to treat styes, they usually do not help much, because styes tend to resolve within a few days even without them.
 The best treatment is to apply hot compresses.
 The warmth helps the stye come to a head, rupture, and spontaneously drain.
 Because an internal stye rarely ruptures by itself, a doctor may have to surgically drain it.
 Internal styes tend to recur.

 Last full review/revision October 2014 by James Garrity, MD